Pali, Rajasthan, India

 The cuisine served at Lakshman Sagar is the traditional cuisine of the area and includes special traditional hunting recipes of the Raipur Family.
 All the ingredients are locally grown or sourced.
 The staff will into your preferences on arrival and tailor the menus to your personal tastes.
 The idea is to serve an authentic experience of rural Marwar and ensuring that the service is entirely personalized.
 The guests can enjoy private dining experiences, group campfire meals and even get involved in live cooking demonstrations.

-Laksham Sagar has been celebrated as the ultimate honeymoon destination the rooms are very private, and the only things you will hear during the day are the wildlife.
+Lakshman Sagar has been celebrated as the ultimate honeymoon destination the rooms are very private, and the only things you will hear during the day are the wildlife.
 The pool is a single boulder with the pool cut into the middle of it.
-For the more adventurous guest it is a great place to head to if you are looking for an authentic rural Rajasthan experience.
+For the more adventurous guest it is a great place to head to if you are looking for an authentic and rural Rajasthani experience.
 You can get involved in activities such as liquor tasting, goat herding, and nature walks.
 Explore the local culture and wildlife with a guide from the property.

 The property features The Zanana & Mardana which are the common dining lounging areas, a single rock cut swimming pool, sun-deck private dining & live cooking, man made private lake with lounge decks and an organic vegetable garden.

 Experiences at the property include yoga and meditation, guided nature walks, breakfast in the fields, vegetable harvesting, village tours & Raipur fort visit, customized juttis & jewelry, jeep safaris, a trek to Fatehgarh fort, sundowners on the Zanana terrace, local liqueur tasting, live barbeques & cocktails by the lake and local music performances.
+Visit the Sukh Sagar Spa for the ultimate pampering.

 Location & Directions